 Write a letter

-Getting back to basics may sound like an odd idea.
-Regular snail mail takes ages to arrive and can get lost along the way – something emails and text messages can’t do.
-But the key advantage to sending a letter isn’t its speed or size but its ability to make a connection.
+Getting back to basics may sound like an odd idea, but the key advantage to sending a letter isn’t its speed or size but its ability to make a connection.
 Handwritten letters sprayed with aftershave or perfume, or sent with photographs and keepsakes, feel much more personal.

 Invest in some nice stationery before writing your letter, something that shows you’ve put some thought into it.
 Then whip out your pen and get started.
 Your letter doesn’t have to be gushing or full of deep thoughts.
 Anything that comes to mind will do.
 Just make sure you’re open and honest, and ask your recipient lots of questions so they have a reason to write back.